Skip to main content

 Data source LocationSelect On-Premise/Other Cloud

-EnvironmentPROD(Production) and DEV(Development) environments are provided by default, and also allow customerized environments.
+EnvironmentPROD (Production) and DEV (Development) environments are provided by default, and you can also use customized environments.

-Note : In organizational mode, the database environment can also be applied to permission policy management.
-For example, the production environment administrator role by default only supports access to data sources in the production environment and cannot access data sources in other environments.
+Note: In organizational mode, the database environment can also be used for permission policy management.
+For example, the production environment administrator role can access only data sources in the production environment and cannot access data sources in other environments.
 For more information, see Managing Roles.

 DB TypeSelect MySQL.